ashleyd480/emojified-react-todo-app/readme.md

 ---

 # Intro
-This project was created in my 13th week of coding bootcamp, using React and CSS.
+This mini-project was created in my 13th week of coding bootcamp, using React and CSS.
 The concepts of Javascript and HTML are indirectly used through my JSX returns.

-Note: While typically I have a section for "what I learned", in this write-up, my learnings are integrated in my discussion about the components and functions.
+Note: While typically I have a seperate section for "what I learned", in this write-up, my learnings are integrated in my discussion about the components and functions.

 ---